 If we want to add in here some of the ways in which Shantideva has explained how we equalize our attitude about self and others, Shantideva wrote:

 (VIII.90) First, I shall meditate strongly on the equality of myself and others (in this way): as everyone's a fellow being, having happiness and pain, (others) are to be cared for (by me) in the same way as I am.

-He says the pain of others is due to their clinging to a false “me” – the “me” that they think is truly established – and the same is true of my suffering and pain.
-It’s due to my clinging and grasping to a solidly existent “me,” so this is to be equally eliminated by me because there is no difference.
+He says the pain of others is due to their clinging to a false “me” – the “me” that they think is truly established – and the same is true of our suffering and pain.
+It’s due to our clinging and grasping to a solidly existent “me,” so this is to be equally eliminated by us because there is no difference.
 In terms of this false “me,” it is equally nonexistent in terms of everybody, and so there’s no difference in terms of the suffering that is generated by this false view of me.
 He says that it’s equally unbearable, the suffering that’s generated by anybody in terms of clinging to a false “me,” because it’s based on the same type of confusion, or unawareness, or ignorance (just not knowing).

 (VIII.92) Although my own pain doesn't hurt the bodies of others, yet being, like that, the pain of a "me," it's unbearable, because of clinging to a "me."